rsomani95/videoutils/README.md

 -->

-# Read Videos Using OpenCV
+# Video Utilities for OpenCV

-> `readvideo` lets you get rid of writing boilerplate code for reading video and adds some convenience on top of that.
+> `videoutils` lets you get rid of writing boilerplate code for reading video and adds some convenience on top of that.

 ## Install

-`pip install readvideo`
+`pip install videoutils`

 ## How to use
 <div class="codecell" markdown="1">